Nursery Plants and Facilities

 The Hawkesbury Community Nursery is predominantly a volunteer run nursery that propagates and sells Hawkesbury Indigenous native plants.
 The Nursery is located at 10 Mulgrave Road, Mulgrave, next door to the Hawkesbury Companion Animal Shelter.

-The Nursery is open to purchase plants on Wednesdays from 9am to 1pm or and on the 1st Saturday of the month from 9am to midday (excluding December and January) under COVID-Safe guidelines.
+Open to the public Wednesdays from 9am to 1pm or by appointment, and on the 1st Saturday of the month 9am to midday (excluding December and January)

 Contact our Community Nursery Officer to place an order. (see details below)